congnghia0609/dart_tour/README.md

    * - Properly specifying generic types results in better generated code.
    * - You can use "generics" to reduce code duplication.
    */

+  // 8.
+Asynchrony support
+  /**
+   * Dart libraries are full of functions that return Future or Stream objects.
+   * These functions are asynchronous: they return after setting up
+   * a possibly time-consuming operation (such as I/O),
+   * without waiting for that operation to complete.
+   *
+   * The "async" and "await" keywords support asynchronous programming,
+   * letting you write asynchronous code that looks similar to synchronous code.
+   */
+  checkVersion();
 }

 class OutOfLlamasException implements Exception {}